DerHirschi/AX25_POPT/README.md

     \__|yton   \______/ther\__|acket   \__|erminal

 ## Overview
-**PoPT** is a modern terminal program for AX.25 Packet Radio.
+**PoPT** is a modern, multi-platform terminal program for AX.25 Packet Radio.
-It supports versatile connections such as KISS over TCP/Serial and AXIP over UDP.
+It supports versatile connections such as KISS over TCP/Serial, AXIP over UDP and Linux AX.25 Devices.
 Currently under development, tested on Python 3.6 and 3.8, it runs on Windows, Linux, and Raspberry Pi.